nagypet/spvitamin/spvitamin-spring-resilientjobrunner/README.md

 ## High-level architecture

-- You model a job row using an entity that implements `ResilientJobData` (e.g., `ResilientJobEntity`).
+- You model a job row using an entity that extends `AbstractResilientJobEntity` (e.g., `ResilientJobEntity`).
-- You implement `ResilientJobDataService` to provide the minimal data operations (batch fetch + state changes).
+- You implement `ResilientJobEntityService` to provide the minimal data operations (batch fetch + state changes).
 - You implement one or more `AbstractProcessor` subclasses — one per job type — containing your domain logic and error handling hooks.
 - You configure job types in `application.yml` under `resilient-jobs.*` (ID, processor class, thread pool size,